hollyfgibbons/ANU-MAE-thesis-template/README.md

 ## How do I use the template?

-The template can either by used in Overleaf (online) or locally on your computer.
+The template can be downloaded and used in either Overleaf (online) or locally on your computer.

  Overleaf | Locally |